au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

 necessary privileges.
 Then, specify that configuration file in the Liquibase command line.

+### Solr configuration

+Set Registry.Solr.collection to your choice of name for the Solr collection.
+In the following, we have chosen `vocabs-registry`.

 ## Create Roles configuration

 Create `conf/roles.properties`.
 You may base it on